bzminer/bzminer/README.md

-  --pool_password2 TEXT       Default Pool password for second algo (dual mine) --nvidia INT                Only mine with Nvidia devices (0 = false, 1 = true) --amd INT                   Only mine with AMD devices (0 = false, 1 = true) -o TEXT                     If provided, output will be logged to this file -w TEXT ...
+  --pool_password2 TEXT       Default Pool password for second algo (dual mine) --nvidia INT                Only mine with Nvidia devices (0 = false, 1 = true) --amd INT                   Only mine with AMD devices (0 = false, 1 = true) --disable_opencl            Disable OpenCL.
+Useful for BzMiner crashing during startup due to AMD drivers.
+  -w TEXT ...
 Wallet Address.
 If algorithm requires more than one address, list them same as -p --w2 TEXT ...
 Wallet Address for second algo (dual mine).
 If algorithm requires more than one address, list them same as -p
   -p TEXT ...
 Array of Pool Addresses. eg. stratum+tcp://us1.ethermine.org:4444  stratum+tcp://us2.ethermine.org:4444
   --p2 TEXT ...
 Array of Pool Addresses for second algo (dual mine). eg. stratum+tcp://us1.ethermine.org:4444  stratum+tcp://us2.ethermine.org:4444
   -v INT                      Set log verbosity.
 0 = Error, 1 = warn, 2 = info 3 = debug, 4 = network
+  --hide_disabled_devices     Do not log devices that are disabled.
+  --max_log_history INT       For http api. max retained log history. default is 1024.
+Higher values increase memory usage.
+  --log_solutions INT         If 1 (default 1), Solutions will be logged in output (as green).
+  --log_date INT              If 1 (default 0), the current date/time will be logged at the start of every line of output.
+  -o TEXT                     If provided, output will be logged to this file --log_file_verbosity INT    Set log file verbosity.
+Default 2.
+  --clear_log_file INT        If 1 (default 0), BzMiner will overwrite the log file on start.
   -c TEXT                     Config file to load settings from.
 Default is config.txt -i INT                      Set mining intensity (0 - 64).
 0 = auto.
 Higher means more gpu spends more time hashing.
 Default is 0.
   --i1 INT                    Set mining intensity (0 - 64).
 0 = auto.
 Higher means more gpu spends more time hashing.
 Default is 0.